-If you have income protection insurance you should either contact your financial adviser or your insurer to determine the impact of your redundancy on the policy.
-Depending on the policy terms, you may not be able to claim an income protection benefit while you are unemployed.
-For some policies if you have been unemployed for a prolonged period your policy terms may change from "own occupation" to "any occupation" as prolonged unemployment may make it hard to determine what your regular occupation is.
+If you have income protection insurance, you should either contact your financial adviser or your insurer to determine the impact of your redundancy on the policy.
+Some policies may pay a benefit for a limited time in the event of involuntary redundancy.

+Depending on the policy terms, if you have been unemployed for a prolonged period your policy terms may change from "own occupation" to "any occupation" as prolonged unemployment may make it hard to determine what your regular occupation is.

-Finally, if you have an "indemnity" term income protection policy, in the event of claim the amount payable in the event of claim is based on your income at the time of injury or illness.
+Finally, if you have an "indemnity" style income protection policy, in the event of claim the amount payable is based on your annual earnings in the 12 months prior to your injury or illness.
+Therefore, a prolonged period of unemployment could adversely affect any benefit amount payable.

-If you are unemployment at the time, it may affect the payable amount in the event of claim.
+Likewise, if you are unemployed at the time of suffering an illness or injury, you may not be able to claim on your policy, or it may reduce the amount payable in the event of claim.